peteroupc/peteroupc.github.io/approxtheory.md

 [^11]: Wang, Y.Q., Zhang, Y.Y, Liu, J.L., "Expectation identity of the hypergeometric distribution and its application in the calculations of high-order origin moments",Communications in Statistics--Theory and Methods 52(17), 2023. [**https://doi.org/10.1080/03610926.2021.2024235**](https://doi.org/10.1080/03610926.2021.2024235)

 [^12]: Weisstein, Eric W. "Central Moment."
 From MathWorld--A Wolfram Resource. [**https://mathworld.wolfram.com/CentralMoment.html**](https://mathworld.wolfram.com/CentralMoment.html)

+[^13]: Micchelli, Charles. "[**The saturation class and iterates of the Bernstein polynomials**](https://www.sciencedirect.com/science/article/pii/0021904573900282)", Journal of Approximation Theory 8, no. 1 (1973): 1-18.